 Barrowdene Miniatures has a great cold porcelain recipe and tips on handling and coloring the material from miniature flower specialist Diane Gould.
 You can find Diane Gould ( Harfield) cutters (useful for 1:12 scale cold porcelain and polymer clay flowers) at her daughter's site, The Pedlar's Tray.

-You can also find a range of recipes for cold porcelain on the Cold Porcelain Tutorials Site as well linked from The Glass Attic.
+You can also find a range of recipes for cold porcelain on this Cold Porcelain Tutorials Site as well linked within The Glass Attic.
 Cynthia Howe Miniatures has a recipe and instructions for making cold porcelain as well.

 How Long Does Cold Porcelain Last?

 Cold porcelain paste is often combined with preservatives to try to extend its working shelf life (and make sure it doesn't mold), which is at least 1 week without preservatives under normal household temperatures if the material is properly wrapped.
 Preservatives in recipes include witch hazel, lemon juice, citric acid powder, and oil of cloves.
 Sodium Benzoate is used in some recipes.
 Some earlier recipes include formalin/formaldehyde as a preservative, which should be avoided as it is hazardous to health.
 Check commercial porcelain clay mixes for the preservative ingredients before purchasing!